mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 I didn't want to give up on doing science for a career though.
 A good day in science - where you get to talk with super smart and thoughtful people about how the brain works, develops, learns and evolves, is one of the very best ways to spend your time.
 The problem is simply that so many of these smart people leave academia to a) be paid more, b) maintain a better work-life balance, and c) have clearer goals and expectations.

 The [Mozilla fellows for science](https://science.mozilla.org/programs/fellowships) program is an investment in the future of science.
 It has brought me hope and inspiration to support the next generation of scientists.
-People who collaborate rather than compete, who accept that we make mistakes and that our theories evolve, and who believe that by sharing our work we can build something so much better that we each could create along.
+People who collaborate rather than compete, who accept that we make mistakes and that our theories evolve, and who believe that by sharing our work we can build something so much better that we each could create alone.

 In this blog post I'm going to talk you through my application journey.
 Please reach out (I'm [@kirstie_j](https://twitter.com/kirstie_j) on twitter) if you have any questions or comments.